Capocaccia/carterCapo/_posts/cypressMsw.md

 ## Why is Cypress starting up the mock server important?

-It is common practice to utilize an environmental variable to start your mock server.
+It is common practice to utilize an environmental variable to start MSW.
 Typically this is utilized in the following style:
 ```javascript
 //if we are in develoment mode, use mocks
 if (process.env.NODE_ENV === 'development') {